 - Add blocklists you need (here is my blocklist set): NextDNS Ads & Trackers Blocklist, AdGuard DNS filter, OISD, HaGeZi – Multi ULTIMATE, 1Hosts (Xtra), notracking, Goodbye Ads.

-- Security tab: Enable Threat Intelligence Feeds, AI‑Driven Threat Detection, Google Safe Browsing (here we ENABLE the option, as it does not transfer data to Google itself), Cryptojacking Protection, DNS Rebinding Protection, IDN Homograph Attacks Protection, Typosquatting Protection, Domain Generation Algorithms (DGAs) Protection.
+- Security tab: Enable Threat Intelligence Feeds, AI‑Driven Threat Detection, Google Safe Browsing (here we ENABLE the option, as it uses threat intelligence from Google to inform its filtering without directly exposing user queries or personal information), Cryptojacking Protection, DNS Rebinding Protection, IDN Homograph Attacks Protection, Typosquatting Protection, Domain Generation Algorithms (DGAs) Protection.

 - Privacy tab: Enable Block Disguised Third‑Party Trackers.